- Summer schools 2018

 Future Digital Leaders

 The new ‘Future Digital Leaders’ Summer School for all aspiring NHS digital leaders, ranging from recent informatics graduates to future CIOs, CCIOs and CNIOs, plus transformation and service redesign leads.
 Attendees will gain an opportunity to learn from current CIOs and CCIOS, alumni of the graduate informatics training scheme and better understand career development paths are available.

 The new Future Digital Leaders Summer School is being delivered in partnership with the NHS Graduate Trainee Informatics Programme, managed by the University of Manchester and University College London, with support from BCS Health and Care.

-Full 2 Day summer Schools package includes
+The 2 Day summer Schools ticket includes

 - Overnight accommodation on the 19 July in the university student accommodation – this accommodation is FREE for everybody (including: CNIOs, Future Digital Leaders, first time CIOs and first time CCIOs)

 Rooms are available as single occupancy, with modern en-suite shower facilities.
 You will be housed in the newly built The Vale Village – Chamberlain Tower (Chamberlain, 37 Church Road, Birmingham, B15 3AS), which is within a 25-minute walking distance to the main University venue.
 Further details will be sent closer to the event.

 Extra Accommodation – not included in the ticket price.